zh1peng/EEGQC_GUI/README.md

 3. QCed data can be saved and info like bad epoch/channel/ics/QCer's comments can be recorded.
 4. There is an anoying but tiny bug on the scroll window, that won't affect use.

+### Requirement:

+1. EEGlab
+2. Matlab
+3. :disappointed
+our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER (link to preprocess pipline reps).
+So the bad chennel module would not work for different system, other parts should be fine (haven't tested yet).

 ### Features in the Future
 1. Advanced Gui code instead of Guide
 2. Automatically detect data quality
 3. Bug fixed,especially reject epoch process.
 4. Submit as plug-in to EEGlab
+5. Be compatiable with more system.
-(5.suggest potential bad epoches based on machine learning results, another project)
+(6.suggest potential bad epoches based on machine learning results, another project)